scanton1/CRO-Project/README.md

 # CRO-Project
 Work from Simon Anton for the CRO desalination project.

+NCSU email will be gone soon.
+You can email me at scanton0101@gmail.com for questions.

 ## Goal
 Give an overview of how the code and simulations work.
 The document will first discuss each UDF in the "cro.c" file and then how to run the simulations.